eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Card.md

 public title (string $title)
 ```

-Set the title for a Card
+Set the title for a Card.